huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 against the intermediate outputs of the original implementation of *[camelcase name of model]* in which case an **efficient** debugging environment of the original repository is absolutely important.
-Here is some advice is to make your debugging environment as efficient as possible.
+Here is some advice to make your debugging environment as efficient as possible.

 -   Find the best way of debugging intermediate results.
 Is the original repository written in PyTorch?
 Then you should probably take the